Going to Prom in Lifestyle

 This tradition has grown over the years in popularity thanks to American TV programmes like Glee, Gossip Girl and 90210.

-Prom is a great chance to get your glad rags on and dance the night away with your friends on before you leave high school and move on to work, further education, modern apprenticeship or something else.
+Prom is a great chance to get your glad rags on and dance the night away with your friends before you leave high school and move on to work, further education, modern apprenticeship or something else.

 Prom season has become big business with prom goers often spending hundreds of pound on outfits, beauty treatments, limos, hotel suites and after parties.

 Worrying about money?

 Money can be a real source of worry for teenagers around prom time.
 There are a few things you can do to ease some financial stress:

 - Prom is all about having fun with your friends, not outspending them!

 - Instead of spending hundreds of pounds on a dress or a suit, why not rent?
 Don't write off vintage shops or charity shops you could find a beautiful classic for a fraction of the price.